 In the world B.C.*, people saw childlessness as a curse.
 Of course children are a blessing in a physical, natural sense, but at a deeper level we were meant to perpetuate the continuing natural order as a means of bringing about the coming of Messiah.
 No children meant no participation in redemption.

 In the kingdom to come, however, we will neither marry nor be given in marriage.
 Thus, we honor monastics.
 At the baseline, we honor them for their sacrifice.
 But their vows of poverty and chastity mean that they do not live in ordinary time.
-Their lives transcend the ordinary needs of the world, and reflect the reality of the new creation wrought by Christ.
+Their lives transcend the ordinary needs of the world with its buying, selling, and saving, and also reflects the reality of the new creation wrought by Christ.
 They live partially in eternal time, which contains all time.
-They “neither marry, or are given in marriage,” and of course in the heavenly kingdom no one needs money.** Monastics may or may not live exemplary lives, but their station puts them closer to eternal time than laity and even priests, who must concern themselves with affairs in the world.
+They “neither marry, or are given in marriage,” and of course in the heavenly kingdom no one needs money.** Monastics may or may not live exemplary lives, but the fact of their “station in life” puts them closer to eternal time than laity and even priests, who must concern themselves with affairs in the world.